solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 1. Confirm the data generator is running and that the Azure Functions are firing before proceeding to the next steps

 1. Return to the **CartStreamProcessor** overview screen and click the **Start** button at the top to start the processor.
-This may take several minutes.
+When prompted choose to start the output **now**.
+Starting the processor may take several minutes.

    ![Start Processor](../media/08-start-processor.jpg)